PeterCamilleri/CX16/utilities/assist_16/README.md

     .code
       ; stuff omitted.
       inc_var_16 my_var                ; Step to the next.

-### inc_zpp_16
-Increment a 16 bit variable pointed to by a zero page pointer.

-*Declaration:*

-    .macro inc_zpp_16 zpp

-*Parameters:*
-* zpp - a pointer in the zero page that points to a 16 bit variable.

-*Notes:*
-* Clobbers the Y register, Z and N flags.

-*Example:*

-    .zeropage
-    root:   .res  2

-    .import root_array:absolute        ; Import a reference to an array in another file.

-    .code
-      ; stuff omitted.
-      set_var_16 root, root_array      ; Set up the pointer to the base of the array.
-      ; stuff omitted.
-      inc_zpp_16 root                  ; Increment the first element of the array.

-### inc_zpy_16
-Increment a 16 bit variable pointed to by a zero page pointer indexed by the Y register.

-*Declaration:*

-    .macro inc_zpy_16 zpy

-*Parameters:*
-* zpy - a pointer in the zero page, indexed by the Y register, that points to a 16 bit variable.
-The Y register needs to be setup by the caller.

-*Notes:*
-* Clobbers the Z and N flags.
-* Page wrap failure if Y == $FF on entry.

-*Example:*

-    .zeropage
-    root:   .res  2

-    .import root_array:absolute        ; Import a reference to an array in another file.

-    .code
-      ; stuff omitted.
-      set_var_16 root, root_array      ; Set up the pointer to the base of the array.
-      ; stuff omitted.
-      ldy #21*2
-      inc_zpy_16 root                  ; Increment the twenty first element of the array.

 ### dec_var_16
 Decrement a 16 bit variable in memory.